Open-Attestation/documentation-website/website/docs/advanced/verification-methods.md

 ## Building a custom verify method

 The `verify` function is built to run a list of verification method.
 Each verifier will produce a fragment that will help to determine if the document is valid.
-Open Attestation comes with its own set of verification methods available in `openAttestationVerifiers`.
+OpenAttestation comes with its own set of verification methods available in `openAttestationVerifiers`.

-The `verificationBuilder` function help you to create custom verification method.
+The `verificationBuilder` function helps you to create custom verification method.
 You can reuse the default one exported by the library.

 Let's build a new verifier using our custom verification method: